intelligent-control-lab/ModelVerification.jl/README.md

 - _Verification benchmarks_: Compare our or your verification toolboxes against state-of-the-art benchmarks and evaluation criteria ([VNN-Comp 2023](https://vnncomp.christopher-brix.de/)).
 [ModelVerification.jl](https://github.com/intelligent-control-lab/ModelVerification.jl) includes a collection of solvers and standard benchmarks to perform this evaluation efficiently.

 ## Setup
-This toolbox requires Julia v1.5 or later.
+This toolbox requires Julia v1.5 to v1.9.4.
+Any pull requests to support a higher version of Julia are welcomed.
 Refer the [official Julia documentation](https://julialang.org/downloads/) to install it for your system.

 ### Installation
 To download this toolbox, clone it from the Julia package manager like so: